Updated October 8th, 2020

 Pre-Admission Screening of New Patients for Coronavirus

 Prior to being admitted to an EHN Canada facility, we ask new patients many questions about their health status.
-We want to ensure that all patients being admitted to our facilities are screened for symptoms of coronavirus infection that could put our treatment communities at risk.
+We want to ensure that all patients being admitted to our facilities are screened for symptoms of COVID-19 infection that could put our treatment communities at risk.